 When choosing how and where to get orthodontic treatment, there are some things to look for to help ensure you receive safe treatment:

-- Your treatment should be provided in a dental practice where they have all the equipment, resources and assistance to treat you safely.
+- Your treatment should be provided in a dental practice where they have all the equipment, resources, protocols, regulation and assistance to treat you safely.

 - You should expect to meet your treating dentist face-to-face for an examination.